tatumio/tatum-php/docs/Api/ElrondApi.md

 Generate EGLD account address from mnemonic

-<h4>1 credit per API call.</h4><br/> <p>Generate EGLD account deposit address from mnemonic phrase.
-Deposit address is generated for the specific index - each mnemonic phrase can generate up to 2^31 addresses starting from index 0 until 2^31.</p>
+<h4>1 credit per API call.</h4>

+ Generate EGLD account deposit address from mnemonic phrase.
+Deposit address is generated for the specific index - each mnemonic phrase can generate up to 2^31 addresses starting from index 0 until 2^31.

 ### Example